dusty-nv/jetson-inference/docs/imagenet-example.md

 	}
 ```

-The image will be stored in shared memory that's mapped to the CPU and GPU.
-There are pointers available for access on the CPU and GPU, but there is really only one copy of the image in memory.
-Both the CPU and CUDA pointers resolve to the same physical memory, without needing to perform memory copies.
-When accessing the image from CPU code, the `imgCPU` pointer should be used, and when accessing the image from a CUDA kernel on the GPU, the `imgCUDA` pointer should be used.
+The loaded image will be stored in shared memory that's mapped to both the CPU and GPU.
+There are two pointers available for access in the CPU and GPU address spaces, but there is really only one copy of the image in memory.
+Both the CPU and GPU pointers resolve to the same physical memory, without needing to perform memory copies (i.e. `cudaMemcpy()`).

+When accessing the image from CPU code, the `imgCPU` pointer should be used, and when accessing the image from within a CUDA kernel on the GPU, the `imgCUDA` pointer should be used.
 Since our operations in this example will run on the GPU with TensorRT, we will be using the `imgCUDA` pointer.

 The image is loaded in `float4` RGBA format, with pixel values between 0.0 and 255.0.

 #### Loading the Image Recognition Network

-The following code will load the GoogleNet model with TensorRT, which gets downloaded when you initially built the `jetson-inference` repo.
-The model is pre-trained on the ImageNet ILSVRC12 dataset, which can recognize up to [1000 different classes](data/networks/ilsvrc12_synset_words.txt) of objects.
+The following code will load the GoogleNet model with TensorRT, which was already downloaded when you initially [built the `jetson-inference` repo](building-repo.md).
+The model is pre-trained on the ImageNet ILSVRC12 dataset, which can recognize up to [1000 different classes](data/networks/ilsvrc12_synset_words.txt) of objects, like different kinds of fruits and vegetables, many species of animals, and everyday man-made objects like vehicles, office furniture, sporting equipment, ect.

 ``` cpp
 	// load the GoogleNet image recognition network with TensorRT